 I teach general eighth grade science, and I couldn't be more thrilled.
 This course allows students to learn about the world through experimentation and hands-on activities.
 In addition to teaching science, I also lead College Bound.
 College Bound is a club for 8th graders that helps them make the transition into high school with a "college-focused mind".
 I believe education is one of the most rewarding experiences and hope to instill that within my students as well.

-In my free time I enjoy playing with my dog Freckles, spending a little too much money on coffee, hiking with my fiance, and lounging around the house with a good book.
+In my free time I enjoy playing with my dog Freckles, spending a little too much money on coffee, hiking with my husband, and lounging around the house with a good book.
 I will be missing the first quarter of the 2019-2020 school year on maternity leave with my first-born daughter.
 I am looking forward to coming back and meeting my new kiddos at the end of October!

 I am highly qualified to teach Middle Grades Science and Secondary General Science.
 I also have a Structured English Immersion endorsement.